jross787/qbtcwebsite/replit.md

   * Enhanced UI with proper modal dialogs, file upload handling, and loading states
   * Updated file upload to accept any valid JSON format (not restricted to specific wallet types)
   * Enhanced upload modals with improved graphics, drag-and-drop interface, and better user experience
+- August 11, 2025: ✅ COMPREHENSIVE EMPTY STATES - Added complete empty state handling across all pages and data lists:
+  * Explorer page: Empty states for no transactions and no search results with actionable buttons
+  * Wallet transactions: Empty state with call-to-action buttons for first transaction
+  * Wallet faucet history: Empty state for no requests with explanatory text
+  * Blog page: Empty state for when no additional posts are available
+  * Team page: Empty states for both main team and advisory board sections
+  * Bridge functionality: Proper status tracking with visual progress indicators
+  * All empty states include relevant icons, helpful messaging, and actionable next steps

 ## User Preferences